tjohann/mydriver/README.md

 The gpio irq driver (simple)
 ----------------------------

 Simple(st) driver to show the usage of an IRQ connected PIN (PIN13/IO-0/PI18 -> bananapi-m1).

-Used default value:
+Used defaults:

 1. PIN16 (IO-4/PH20) for input

+The driver doesn't support more than one instance and it uses only the default PIN.

 State: finished